Introduction

 - Assess Potential Threats: Using cybersecurity assessment tools, identify potential threats and vulnerabilities.

 - Estimate Potential Loss: Calculate the potential financial loss from each identified threat.
-This should include both direct costs, like recovery efforts, and indirect costs, like reputational damage.
+This should include both direct costs, like recovery efforts.
+It should also include indirect costs, like reputational damage.

 - Determine Investment Costs: Calculate the costs associated with each preventive measure or solution being considered.